-- □ The system or project does not retrieve records about an individual using an identifying number, symbol, or other identifying particular assigned to the individual.
-A SORN is not required with respect to the records in this system. - Image: A system or project does retrieve records about an individual using an identifying number, symbol, or other identifying particular assigned to the individual.
+1. number, symbol, or other identifying particular assigned to the individual.
+A SORN is not required with respect to the records in this system.
+2. ☐ The system or project does retrieve records about an individual using an identifying number, symbol, or other identifying particular assigned to the individual.
 A SORN is required with respect to the records in this system.
+3. $\square$ A SORN was identified in the original PCLIA and a determination was made during this current PCLIA update that modifications ( $\square$ were $\square$ were not) required to that SORN 4. $\square$ A SORN(s) was not identified or required in the original PCLIA, but a determination was made during this current PCLIA update that a SORN(s) is now required.
+5. ☐ A SORN was published and no exemptions are taken from any Privacy Act requirements.

-- 3. ⊠ A SORN was identified in the original PCLIA and a determination was made during this current PCLIA update that modifications (□ were ⊠ were not) required to that SORN - 4. $\Box$ A SORN(s) was not identified or required in the original PCLIA, but a determination was made during this current PCLIA update that a SORN(s) is now required. - 5. 🖾 A SORN was published and no exemptions are taken from any Privacy Act requirements. - 6. $\Box$ Exemptions are claimed from the Privacy Act provisions in the applicable SORN(s).
+6. ☐ Exemptions are claimed from the Privacy Act provisions in the applicable SORN(s)